 The program, which was called the Developmental School of Youth, required students to meet once per week to attend lectures and presentations conducted by various different corporate professionals in order to learn more about the workplace.
 At the end of the program, students were placed in paid internship positions for the summer with a company within the area.

-I was eager to join the free program and that’s how I was placed at Dun and Bradstreet.
-In this case, I’m happy the opportunity came to me, but it’s important to seek out opportunities like this on your own, as well, by contacting counselors at your school to ask them if your community offers any similar programs.
+I was eager to join the free program, and that’s how I was placed at Dun & Bradstreet.
+In this case, I’m happy the opportunity came to me, but it’s important to seek out opportunities like this on your own, as well.
+You can do this by contacting counselors at your school to ask them if your community offers any similar programs.

 The Developmental School for Youth is run through an organization called All Stars Project, Inc., which has programs in major cities across the nation like Chicago, Newark, San Francisco, Dallas, New York, Atlanta, and more.

 Searching online can save you a lot of time and help you cover more ground.
 Check out these websites to help get you started.